Topological quantum field theory for dormant opers: Introduction

 \subsection{0.6}

-In the last section (i.e., \S\,6) of the present paper, we consider an analogue for our $2$d TQFT $ \Lambda^{ ^\mr{Zz.}}_{G}$ of the Witten-Kontsevich theorem (cf. ~\cite{Wit1}, ~\cite{K1}, ~\cite{KaLa}, ~\cite{KiLi}, ~\cite{Mirz}, and ~\cite{Okou}), which is one of the landmark results concerning the intersection theory on the moduli stacks $\overline{\mfM}_{g, r, \mbC}$ of pointed stable curves over $\mbC$.
-The well-known Witten-Kontsevich theorem states that the intersection theory of psi classes on $\overline{\mfM}_{g, r, \mbC}$ is equivalent to the Hermitian matrix model of $2$-dimensional gravity.
+In the final section of the present paper, we discuss an analogue for $ \Lambda_{G}$ of the Witten-Kontsevich theorem (cf. ~\cite{Wit1}, ~\cite{K1}, ~\cite{KaLa}, ~\cite{KiLi}, ~\cite{Mirz}, and ~\cite{Okou}), which is one of the landmark results concerning the intersection theory on the moduli stacks of pointed stable curves over $\mbC$.
+The well-known Witten-Kontsevich theorem asserts an equivalence of the intersection theory of psi classes on that space and the Hermitian matrix model of $2$-dimensional gravity.
 This implies that the partition function of the trivial CohFT is a tau function of the KdV hierarchy, in other words, it satisfies a certain series of partial differential equations.
-The partition function that we would like to deal with is defined as follows (cf. Definition \ref{DFF061}):